bnfour/md-mods/readme.md

 SyncHpFeverAnim = true
 # Syncs HP bar to Fever bar.
 SyncHpFeverAnimAlt = false
+# Changes text to "AUTO" on the fever bar if automatic fever is enabled.
+AutoFeverText = true
+# Fixes some texts in options being not uppercase like the rest.
+OptionsFullCaps = true
 ```
 By default, all toggleable features are enabled.
 Set a relevant value to `false` to disable a feature.